Skip to main content

 Group Membership Reporting

 The web interface includes a Group Matrix display to clarify the structure of your groups and the members in those groups.
 The Group Matrix shows all the members on your system and their associated groups.
-You can filter the Group Matrix to show only select groups.
+You can filter the Group Matrix to show only selected groups.

 Manage All Folder Permissions via Groups